top of page

 2022

-Departing from the immediacy and crispness of modern digital street photography, this series embraces a slower, more interpretive mode of seeing.
-The pinhole—a lensless aperture scarcely larger than a needlepoint—introduces an intentional imprecision.
+The pinhole, a lensless aperture scarcely larger than a needlepoint, introduces an intentional imprecision.
 Light enters directly through the opening onto the sensor, resulting in images with an extended depth of field, diffused focus, and a longer exposure.
 This method recalls early photographic experiments and brings with it a quiet resistance to clarity, celebrating instead atmosphere and suggestion.

 bottom of page